vanakenm/blog-11ty/src/posts/2023-10-02-just-use-python.md

 So, yes, but it come with a price - multiple ones actually:

 - It makes your infrastructure more complex - even doing separate apps for front & back does.
-Suddendly you need two servers.
+Suddenly you need two servers.
 - Features are just longer: something that was some Python & a bit of HTML is now some Python API, then a client to parse it and show it using React
 - Your team need either to all know both languages or you need to split them in separated teams, with the associated costs and coordinations headaches.